dequelabs/axe-core-gems/README.md

     require 'rspec/a11y'

+Then include the custom matchers in the spec files where you need them with

+    include CustomA11yMatchers

+or include the custom matchers globally in a `spec_helper` file with

+    RSpec::configure do |config|
+      config.include(CustomA11yMatchers)
+    end

 ### Cucumber

-Require the custom steps in Cucumber's `env` file:
+Require the custom step definitions in Cucumber's `env` file:

     require 'cucumber/a11y'